tew9/Deploy_Sentiment_analysis-torch-and-SageMaker-/README.md

 # Deploy_Sentiment_analysis-torch-and-SageMaker-
-This project deployed a sentiment analaysis model with a simple cstom website that send a areview to the model and the model (hosted through amazon AWS) will do return back the prediction and displays it to the user using the created website.
+This project deployed a sentiment analaysis model with a simple custom website that send a areview to the model and the model (hosted through amazon AWS) will do return back the prediction and displays it to the user using the created website.